mrzdcmps/changeofevidence/README.md

 # Change of Evidence
-This package provides functions to test for a change of evidence over time.
+This package provides functions to test for a change of evidence over time and include sequential Bayesian testing methods.
 It can be used to examine volatile effects.

   ## Installation
     # Install remotes if necessary